open-sauced/maintainer-intro-course/effective-communication.md

 One of the benefits of having a community forum is a place for members to discuss and ask specific questions about your project.
 Whenever someone encounters the same problem that has been fixed before, they can fix it faster by searching for the solutions on the forum.
 This can increase the productivity of maintainers because you don't have to answer the same questions repeatedly.
 A forum is also available publicly, so it's searchable on search engines and can increase the number of users and contributors.

 You can create and host a forum on a website.
 Or, you can make it a subdomain of your website.
-Take [freeCodeCamp forum](https://forum.freecodecamp.org/) as an example for inspiration.
+Take the [freeCodeCamp forum](https://forum.freecodecamp.org/) as an example for inspiration.

 ## Effective Communication